Understanding Underground Incentivized Review Services: Evasion Tactics

 \section{Evasion Tactics}

-In this section, we discuss the suggestions and tactics that reviewers are asked to follow.
+In this section, we discuss the evasion tactics that jennies are asked to follow.
 Agents and sellers provide these guidelines during the purchase and before writing a review.
-The goal of these is to minimize the probability of your purchase and the following review being considered a fraudulent activity, and subsequently being deleted by Amazon.
+The goal is to minimize the likelihood of the purchase and the following review being detected and subsequently deleted by Amazon.
+By analyzing our free-text survey responses, we identified the following evasion tactics.